tormozz48/xlsx-template/README.md

 ### number()

-Paste given value to cell and use number formatter.
+Paste given value to a cell and use number formatter.
 Optionally use second argument of number placeholder function to specify number format which should be applied to cell value.

 | # | A |